click here to translate

 As highlighted above Schools are legally required to teach the content of the National Curriculum and as a result, what is taught is ultimately the decision for the School.
 The right to withdraw children from some lessons is explained in the policy.

-Once we have considered all your responses from the questionnaire and any subsequent meetings that take place with small groups of parents; our Relationships and Sex Education Policy will be updated and published on the Schools website.
+Once we have considered all your responses from the questionnaire and any subsequent parent meetings, our RSHE Policy will be updated and published on the Schools website.

 If you have any queries regarding the consultation process; please do not hesitate to contact the School.